AmandaGamage/physics-informed-vae-evt/README.md

-The framework predicts a full 256×256 SNR map in a single forward pass and models the bulk and the extreme lower tail of the SNR distribution separately: a Gaussian bulk latent and a GPD-anchored tail latent, routed per pixel by a learned outage probability.
+The framework predicts a full 256×256 SNR map in a single forward pass and models the bulk and the extreme lower tail of the SNR distribution separately.
+A Gaussian bulk latent and a GPD-anchored tail latent, routed per pixel by a learned outage probability.
 Deterministic scene geometry, line-of-sight, shadowing, penetration depth, distance is computed up front and fed to the network as a ten-channel input tensor.